What is Lean?

 Lean at DEC

 The Vermont Department of Environmental Conservation (DEC) began its Lean journey in earnest in 2013 with support from the Vermont legislature.
-Since that time, DEC has initiated over 36 Lean projects including grant and contract processing, petroleum cleanup fund reimbursements, public noticing, groundwater reclassification, source water permitting, and state revolving loan fund audits.
+Since that time, DEC has initiated or supported over 49 Lean projects including grant and contract processing, petroleum cleanup fund reimbursements, public noticing, groundwater reclassification, source water permitting, and state revolving loan fund audits.
 In each case, diverse teams of staff were brought together over the course of several days to analyze the existing process and recommend improvements.
 Those recommendations serve as the basis for project specific implementation plans that help move ideas to reality.
 At project completion, key performance indicators (quantifiable measures of success identified during the Lean process) allow us to determine whether or not we're achieving our goals of creating a more effective and efficient government.

 In September of 2016, DEC developed a 3 Year Lean Implementation Plan to help solidify our efforts.
 The plan lays out the organizational structure supporting our Lean Initiative, training opportunities, the process used for identifying and initiating projects, metrics being tracked, and how we plan to share resources with other state agencies.